kadotaoru/TheWorld/README.md

 1106 The holiday.
 I cleaned up my room and brain.
 1107 I started the cold shower and work out💪
 1108 The bank day.
+1109 I took the nap for 3 hours.
+Kinda shit day.